sam-hearst/two_circles_case_study/readme.md

 #### Orders

-1. Again I'm seeing what I assume to be an error where the order number is counted twice or more.
+1. I'm seeing what I assume to be an error where the order number is counted twice or more.
 Because the order number should be unique I am going to go ahead and remove those duplicates.
-I looked at a few of these duplicates and saw no difference in other columns as well so I'm going ahead and removing them so we have a unique `order_num` for each row.
+I looked at a few of these duplicates and saw no difference in other columns, so I'm removing them so we have a unique `order_num` for each row.
+I am also renaming the order number column in each table to `order_id`.

 ```sql
 SELECT